Can a will and health care power of attorney executed in West Virginia be admitted for probate and decisions in North Carolina?

 Use of a Health Care Power of Attorney from West Virginia in North Carolina

-When you present a West Virginia health care power of attorney in a North Carolina hospital or medical facility, the health care provider will verify that:
+When you present a West Virginia health care power of attorney in a North Carolina hospital or medical facility, the health care provider may verify that:

-• It is still in effect (the principal has not revoked it or regained decision-making capacity)
+- It is still in effect and has not been revoked

 Once verified, the agent under that document can make treatment decisions for the principal, just as if the document had been executed in North Carolina.